 Honda have also announced a scooter with standardised swappable batteries, which could work with a similar system where owners swap out discharged batteries for new ones at a network of stations.
 This helps to bypass the waiting times for recharging but would rely on setting up a fair degree of infrastructure to make it worthwhile, which will be a fairly massive barrier especially outside of major cities.

 Rondine are an Italian company integrating cutting edge technology and stylish design.
 Available in off-road, naked and café racer variants, each bike is made on demand whenever a sale is made.
 This is in order to reduce waste and minimise their environmental impact.

-Current king of the expensive bikes has to be the Light Rider from Airbus (yes, the plane people).
-It’s a prototype which uses cutting edge materials and 3D printing to produce a super strong and super-light motorcycle with a power to weight ratio comparable to supercars.
-A small run of street legal versions of the Light Rider are planned, but with this level of tech you just know that it’s going to cost a lot of money.
+The current king of the expensive bikes has to be the Light Rider from Airbus (yes, the plane people).
+It’s a prototype which uses cutting-edge materials and 3D printing to produce a super strong and super-light motorcycle with a power to weight ratio comparable to supercars.
+A small run of street-legal versions of the Light Rider are planned, but with this level of tech you just know that it’s going to cost a lot of money.